Academic Policies and Regulations

 Coursework accepted for transfer from other institutions will be recorded only as credit earned toward graduation.
 It will not be included in the student's GPA.

 Extended Course (EC) Grades.
 Some courses, especially senior seminars and advanced research courses, may require more than one semester to complete.
 In such cases, the instructor will give a temporary grade of EC.
 Students then submit all remaining work by the end of the next fall or spring semester or before graduation, whichever is earlier.
 Students who fail to complete all assignments by the required date will be graded on the work submitted up to that point.
 Grades of zero or F may be calculated for missing assignments.

 Incomplete (I) Grades.
 Occasionally an illness or family emergency may prevent a student from completing all assignments before the end of the course.
 Under these circumstances a professor may award the temporary grade of I. If the I is for a seven-week course in the first half of the semester, the student must complete all outstanding work by the end of the 14th week of classes.
-If the I is for a full-semester course or a seven-week course in the second half of the semester, the student must complete all outstanding work within the first two weeks of the next semester.
+If the I is for a full-semester course or a seven-week course in the second half of the semester, the student must complete all outstanding work within the first two weeks of the next fall or spring semester.
 Extensions of this deadline must be approved by the instructor and filed with the registrar.
 Students who do not finish all assignments by the required date will be graded on the work submitted up to that point.
 Grades of zero or F may be calculated for missing assignments.